 Having undertaking various voluntary roles within CIPFA regional committees, between 1999-2002 she was President CIPFA South Wales & West of England; Co-opted CIPFA Council member; Chair of CIPFA Qualifications Board; Vice-Chair Committee for the Regions; and a member of CIPFA Education & Training Committee.

 She has also served as a School Governor and Chair of Governors at Ysgol y Dderwen, Carmarthen; Treasurer of International Celtic Film Festival; founder board member and treasurer of Dr M’z youth drop-in centre, Carmarthen; and, between 2012-2014, as a lay member of the Audit & Risk Committee of the Welsh Language Commissioner.

 Appointed by Academic Staff

-Born and educated in Germany, Dr Conny Matera-Rogers’ career started as a management intern with ITT.
+Born and educated in Germany, Professor Conny Matera-Rogers’ career started as a management intern with ITT.
 Having moved to and settled in Wales, she has held teaching and management roles at Pembrokeshire College and then at the University of Wales, Lampeter and UWTSD.
 She received her Doctorate on Change Management in Higher Education from Sheffield University in 2014.
 In 2005 she started developing home and international HE partnerships in Wales and London and was instrumental in launching the UWTSD London Campus in 2012, followed by the UWTSD Birmingham Learning Centre in 2018.
 She is currently the Provost with responsibility for the London and Birmingham Campuses.